tud-ccc/mocasin/doc/getting_started.rst

 Installation
 ------------

-To use pykpn activate a virtual environment or create a new one as follows:
+To use mocasin activate a virtual environment or create a new one as follows:

 .. code-block:: sh

-   virtualenv -p python3 ~/virtualenvs/pykpn
+   virtualenv -p python3 ~/virtualenvs/mocasin
-   source ~/virtualenvs/pykpn/bin/activate
+   source ~/virtualenvs/mocasin/bin/activate

-Then we can either install pykpn or make it available for development:
+Then we can either install mocasin or make it available for development:

 .. code-block:: sh

-   cd <path/to/pykpn>
+   cd <path/to/mocasin>
    python setup.py install

 or

 .. code-block:: sh

-   cd <path/to/pykpn>
+   cd <path/to/mocasin>
    python setup.py develop

 Please note that this also installs pynauty from the